alexwitherspoon/alexwitherspoon/README.md

 I've worked for, with, beside, above, below a lot of amazing people at start ups, fortune 100, airplane flight decks and more.
 That diversity of experience has shaped me into who I am today.
 Below are some biases that influence how I work, and some tips and insights that might help you work with me.

+#### Communication

+- I am easy going, and really like talking and getting to know people, no matter who you are.
+- It's ok to speak naturally and directly with me.
+I'll do the same.
+Everyone is different, and I embrace that, no need to impress, no need to explain I won't judge.
+Yes the kiddo is welcome to the zoom!
+- It's ok to be direct to the point with me, even if it's a tough topic or conversation.
+Help me understand the outcome you want to acheive, and we can work backwards from that to try to make it happen.
+- Asynchronous communication is preferred, but I'll meet you in whatever manner is best for you and what you want to talk about.
+- Give me 24 hours notice if you can, or let me know it's an *emergency* and I'll respond as soon as possible.
+Sometimes I get busy, but I do read every message.
+- Always make a meeting invite editable by both of us, and feel free to change it to work better for your schedule.
+Stuff happens, no stigma at all for moving a meeting.

 Resume:[Resume PDF Link](https://resume.alexwitherspoon.com/)

 DISC:	Di